-When Christopher Smith is not busy protecting the assets and future earnings of his clients at Cox Insurance Associates, he serves on the Sub-Committee At-Large for Outreach with the St. Paul DFL.
-He also has volunteered for numerous political and issue campaigns during the past decade, most recently serving on the campaign team member for St. Paul City Council member Rebecca Noecker.
+When he is not protecting the assets and future earnings of his clients at Cox Insurance Associates, Christopher Smith serves on the Sub-Committee At-Large for Outreach with the St. Paul DFL.
+He has also volunteered for numerous political and issue campaigns during the past decade, most recently serving on St. Paul City Council member Rebecca Noecker's campaign team.

 "It is not enough that every vote counts.
 Every vote must count for as much as possible.
 RCV helps achieve this worthy goal and has the added benefit of making our elections and our communities stronger in the process.”